item4/ugoira/docs/install.rst

 Ugoira is made with the following softwares:

-Python_ 3.3 or higher
+Python_ 3.4 or higher
    ugoira is mostly written in Python language.
-It's a high-level scripting language for general purpose.
-We recommend 3.5 or higher because we use 3.5.0 in develop.
+It's a high-level scripting language for general purpose. ugoira tested in Python 3.4, 3.5, 3.6 and 3.7.

-Newest version of Imagemagick_ ugoira's image generator use Imagemagick internally.
+`Imagemagick 6`_
+   ugoira use Imagemagick 6 for generate gif image.
 It's a image manipulation toolkit.

 Mac OS X
 ++++++++

-If you're using Mac, you can find CPython installer in Python_ website's download page and you can find Imagemagick_ installer in Homebrew_.
+If you're using Mac, you can find CPython installer in Python_ website's download page and you can find `Imagemagick 6`_ installer in Homebrew_.

 .. sourcecode:: console

-   $ brew install imagemagick
+   $ brew install imagemagick@6

 Windows